Skip to main content

-Restaurant-Style Egg Curry
+Restaurant-Style Indian Egg Curry Recipe

 This post may contain affiliate links.
 Read our disclosure policy

 If you’re new here let me tell you something - I love eggs.
 I really do, I eat them for breakfast almost every morning.
 You can check out the plethora of egg recipes I have on this blog!
 If eggs weren’t on the menu for breakfast, to be honest I’d probably eat them at lunch.
-Usually at least least an egg a day!
+Usually at least an egg a day!
 They’re just so good and so versatile!
 That’s how I feel about chicken, so what came first, the chicken and the egg?
 To state the obvious - the two ingredients are related!

 What about eggs for dinner?
 Ehhh I’ll probably pass.
 I have to confess that while I say that “meals are a made up concept,” in the sense that I have no issue eating leftovers from dishes such as dal makhani or even lasagna for breakfast, for some reason I’m less excited about breakfast food for dinner.
 Mention “egg curry” to me and I usually do this: